mikzuit/fair-job-offer/scripts/google_search_engine.md

-# File to be populated with script used to be used in google search engine
+# File to be populated with scripts to use in google search engine

 1. To Search for a specifc position with your particular skills use something like: